 I came into Naturopathic Medicine after a friend recommended I see a Naturopathic Doctor (ND) for a health issue at the time.
 I appreciated how the doctor took the time to get a full picture of what was happening with my health and then involved me in my care.
 Over the years I have developed a special interest in hormonal health, mental health and autoimmune conditions.

-For the past year I have been practicing in Sheffield, England, and as of September 2016 am practicing in the Greater Toronto Area (from the Haudenosaunee word Tkaronto).
+In 2015, I practiced in Sheffield, England for one year and then moved back to the Greater Toronto Area (from the Haudenosaunee word Tkaronto) to continue building my practice.
 I have successfully worked with people with a variety of conditions, including chronic eczema, hypothyroidism, hormonal imbalances, migraines, insomnia, anxiety, irritable bowel syndrome, chronic pain and menopausal concerns.

 Part of my role as an ND is to take a comprehensive approach to health.
 Together we will talk about your health concerns and create sustainable short- and long-term goals.
 I will address your concerns with an approach that suits your needs.
 Having being trained in various systems of health, I offer therapies including herbal medicine, clinical nutrition, homeopathic medicine, Traditional Chinese Medicine and acupuncture, and lifestyle counseling.
 I provide care that is centred around your unique story and goals, rather than around a particular diagnosis, acknowledging the intricate connections between mind, body and emotion.